Eastern Australia Trip. Day 8 : Moreton Islands

 The Tangalooma Jet, our ferry ready to depart

-Once arrived at Pinkenba, we drove to Fortitude Valley and check-in to Terrace in Gregory Apartments.
-It was located near to the Rydges Hotel, where my wife will be presenting her paper in the 10th International Conference on Computer and Automation Engineering conference.
+Once we arrived at Pinkenba, we drove to Fortitude Valley and checked in at the Terrace in Gregory Apartments.
+It was located near the Rydges Hotel, where my wife will be presenting her paper at the 10th International Conference on Computer and Automation Engineering.

 Nice and cozy living room